Hama: Ottoman rule

 The prosperous period of Mamluk rule came to an end in 1516, when the Ottoman Turks conquered Syria from the Mamluks after defeating them at the Battle of Marj Dabiq near Aleppo.
 Hama, and the rest of Syria, came under Ottoman rule from Constantinople.
 Under the Ottomans, Hama gradually became more important in the administrative structure of the region.
 It was first made capital of one of the liwas ("districts") of the eyalet ("province") of Tripoli.
 Hama once again became an important center for trade routes running east from the Mediterranean coast into Asia.
-A number of khans ("caravansaries"s) were built in the city, like Khan Rustum Pasha which dates from 1556.
+A number of khans ("caravansaries") were built in the city, like Khan Rustum Pasha which dates from 1556.
 The governor of Hama was tasked in 1692 with settling Turkoman nomads in the Hama-Homs region under the aegis of the Ottoman Empire's tribal settlement program.

 Then in the 18th century, it became a part of the holdings of the governor of Damascus.
 The governors of Damascus at this time were the Azems, who also ruled other parts of Syria, for the Ottomans.
 They erected sumptuous residences in Hama, including the Azem Palace and Khan As'ad Pasha which were built by As'ad Pasha al-Azem, who governed Hama for a number of years until 1742.
 By then, there were 14 caravansaries in the city, mostly used for the storage and distribution of seeds, cotton, wool, and other commodities.
 After the passing of the Vilayet Law in 1864, Hama became the capital of the Sanjak of Hama (gaining the city more administrative powers), part of the larger vilayet of Sham.